 Alongside the conservation area of Bradpole Village, lying behind the Badgers Row Cottages, is a small wildlife area owned and managed by DORSET COUNCIL.

 The wildlife site is being created in accordance with the planning obligations relating to the construction of the Badgers Row Cottages.

 Bradpole Council have, on a number of occasions, indicated that it has no current intention of seeking to take over ownership and management of the land from Dorset Council and thus placing the financial liability upon the council tax payers of Bradpole Civil Parish.
 Bradpole Council simply wishes to see this land satisfactorily managed by the landowner.
 This position was re-iterated and minuted by councillors at their August 2019 meeting.
-The site is registered at HM Land Registry under title no. DT 365766 where for a small fee (£6 in 2019) details of the ownership, easements and a site plan may be obtained.
+The site is registered at HM Land Registry under title no. DT 365766 where for a small fee (£6 in 2019) anyone can obtain details of the ownership, easements and a site plan.

-A minimal maintenance system preventing disturbance to existing wildlife.
-A system that is sustainable in the long-term.
+- A minimal maintenance system preventing disturbance to existing wildlife and a system that is sustainable in the long-term.

-This wildlife area will have a direct link to the Parish Council owned wildlife corridor at The Gore.
+This wildlife area, once established, will have a direct link to the Parish Council owned wildlife corridor at The Gore.
 See Parish owned Green Spaces.